rob-myers/rob-myers.github.io/articles/tech1.md

 <!-- By the way, `` `${state.viewBox}` `` amounts to `state.viewBox.toString()` which is defined in [geom/rect.js](#command "open-tab panzoom-again geom/rect.js"). -->

 As far as React is concerned, nothing has changed.
-Furthermore if React renders the component for another reason, it'll use the mutated `state` to set the viewBox attribute (no change).
+Furthermore if React renders the component for another reason, it'll use the mutated `state` to set the viewBox attribute (producing no change).
-Why not just use `setState`?
+Why not use `setState`?
 Because we avoid needlessly recomputing `<Grid />` and `children` whenever the player pans or zooms.
-Our game may contain many elements, and we'd rather not recompute their virtual DOM tens of times per second.
+Our game may contain many elements, and we'd rather not needlessly recompute their virtual DOM tens of times per second.

+Finally, should we really use `React.useState` as above?
+It seems a little strange to ignore the state setter.
+Direct DOM mutation provides performance benefits, that has been our justification so far.
+But there is actually another reason specific to `React.useState`.

+__TODO__ runtime vs devtime; in devtime can use fast refresh e.g. preserve state when changing a components return value.
+Can see benefits of fast refresh on CodeSandbox.

 <!-- The above situation is handled by a single DOM mutation.
 In more complex situations we might integrate [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).